musikele/musikele.github.io/_posts/2018-12-12-remembering-the-bad-bad-days-of-browser-wars.md

 ## Fast forward, 12 years later

-I'm working as a web developer since 6 years, basically I had no choice: when I ended university all the companies were transforming their long-lived programs to web applications.
+I'm working as a web developer since 6 years, basically I had no choice: when I ended university all the companies were transforming their long-lived java applications to web applications.
 The good news are that javascript has been standardized (ES5 before, and ES6 after, were huge steps towards browser uniformity) and even newer versions of IE are supporting it.

 **Chrome**, started in 2008, is now the market leader with about 68% of the market share.
 Chrome uses its own rendering engine called _Blink,_ part of the _Chromium project_.